Shuffle/Shuffle-docs/docs/troubleshooting.md

 Now restart the Shuffle stack again, and all the containers should be gone

-## Troubleshooting for executions not running, in swarm
+## Troubleshooting for executions not running in swarm mode

 * You'll need to check whether swarm is configured properly and running.
 Do this by orborus logs using the following command.